craigkerstiens/postgresguide.com/source/tips/cte.rst

 	CREATE TEMP TABLE foo AS SELECT...

-CTEs in PostgeSQL can be divided in 3 parts :
+CTEs in PostgeSQL can be divided in 3 kinds :
-1. Normal CTEs (Allows to make the results of queries available to other queries in the same statement.
+- Normal CTEs (Allows to make the results of queries available to other queries in the same statement.
 Only SLECTs.)
-2. Writable CTEs (Normal CTEs +  UPDATEs, DELETEs and INSERTs)
+- Writable CTEs (Normal CTEs +  UPDATEs, DELETEs and INSERTs)
-3. Recursive CTEs (Is your head already spining??)
+- Recursive CTEs (Is your head already spining??)

 Examples
 --------------------------